 How They Work

 Citronella collars work by triggering a release of citronella spray when the dog engages in unwanted behavior, such as excessive barking.
-The collar contains a small reservoir filled with citronella, which is released when activated.
+The collar contains a small reservoir filled with citronella, released when activated.
 The scent of the citronella spray is unpleasant to most dogs, serving as a distraction and deterrent.
 Over time, the dog learns to associate the unwanted behavior with the unpleasant scent of citronella, helping to modify their behavior.

 Benefits